felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 This allows you to make nice lines, for margins, tables or underlines.
 Any cheap 15 cm ruler will do.
 It makes your journal more pleasing to read, which is important.
-After all, the whole point of keeping a journal is so you can comfortably refer to your knowledge.
+After all, the whole point of keeping a journal is so you can comfortably refer to the knowledge you've collected.

-The best storage place I found for my ruler is directly in my notebook.
+The best storage place I've found for my ruler is directly in my notebook.
 It acts like a bookmark.
-The notebook I recommend above has an elastic band that ensures your ruler would never slip and fall once shut.
+The notebook I recommend above has an elastic band that ensures your ruler would never slip and fall out once shut.

 {{< figure src="/img/ruler.jpg" position="center" caption="" >}}